glavk/variti-client-go/README.md

-# variti-client-go
-Go Client for Variti
+# Simple Go client for Variti

+API client for Variti services.

+Main usage in Terraform Provider.